twil/fbcomments-test/README.md

 We need 11 requests to procession the data.

 52k comments in 5 minute buckets are 257k timestamps!
+We can drop NA values.
+That'll give ~4k values.

 Zero Approximation